Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that prints a list of integers
+Add a function that secures access to an element in a list